Griffons - Rough & Smooth

 APPEARANCE

 The Griffon is an attractive, happy little dog with terrier instincts, and an inflated sense of self worth.
-He is a square, solid looking dog with a large rounded head and a short snout.
+He is a square, solid looking dog with a rounded head and a short snout.
 The whiskers and beard of the Rough-Coated Griffon variety give an almost human expression.
 The Smooth-Coated Griffon looks a little less solid and his arrogant expression belies his loving and amiable disposition.

 Various breeds are mentioned as having been used to obtain the Griffon of today.
 It is possible that it is derived from the Affenpinscher, to which it bears a facial resemblance, and the Pug may be responsible for the smooth coat.
-He was originally the rodent catcher of the stables in Brussels and rode on the handsome cabs as the driver’s friend.
+He was originally the rodent catcher of the stables in Brussels and rode on the hansom cabs as the driver’s friend.
 However, it took the fancy of royalty, and Queen Astrid became an enthusiastic Griffon owner, thereby increasing the popularity of the breed.

 COLOURS